zhengyao-lin/vpl/README.md

 ## Usage

+To compile, make sure you are in the `vpl` directory.

-To compile, run `make`, which will produce an executable at `target/debug/vpl`.
+Then run `make`, which will produce an executable at `target/debug/vpl`.

 To run queries, use the following command:
 ```